 The view really is spectacular and though its a bit of a hike up, you’re practically in the middle of town, just up on a hill.
 That means you can still enjoy dinner or a few drinks at one of the cafes without feeling like you have to trek far away.

 There are tons of other options in and around Minca for just about any price range, so check out other options as well before you go.

 There are a number of nice little restaurants and cafes in town, including several of which offer good vegetarian options.
 If you’ve been traveling in Colombia for a while, Minca is also a great place to get some more international inspired fare or a good steak at much more reasonable prices than you’ll find in Cartagena.

-Our favorite was the Lazy Cat.
+Our favorite place to eat in Minca was the Lazy Cat.
 We both got burgers for lunch one day, and enjoyed a great quesadilla as a late afternoon snack the next.
 They also had a great looking Wok option that can be ordered with your choice of meat or vegetarian.
 With 2 for 1 cocktails during a late afternoon to early evening happy hour and a little deck outback, its a nice place to grab a drink as well.